LewisIsWorking/PathWarsWiki/Writerside/topics/DF-characters.md

 ## D.

 ## Dr Zhey
- - Was first encountered at Hell prison in Magnimar.
+ - He was first encountered at Hell prison in Magnimar.
  - Doesn't overly trust Keleri.
  - Doesn't like working for the people of Magnimar, has other obligations which are prioritised more highly.
  - OPTION of Carnon: Arrogant?